ZimG386/ZimG386/README.md

 ### Hi there 👋
  **Welcome to Zim's codespace!**
-- :telescope: I am working in machine learning and simulation in autonomous driving.
+- :telescope: I am working in ML and simulation in autonomous driving.
 - :computer: Fluent in Python and C++.